pthu/sahd/source/words/pishthah.md

 <b>A.1</b>
 <span dir="rtl">פִּּשְׁתָֹּה</span> is a by-form of <span dir="rtl">פֵּּשֶׁת</span></i>, ‘flax, fibre’ (cf. König, <i>Syntax</i>, §255a, g; GK,
 §122r, t).
 The latter occurs only in Hos 2:7, 11 in the singular; in the rest of its occurrences always a masculine plural of composition  <span dir="rtl">פִּּשְׁתִֹּים</span> is used (cf. <i>GBHrev</i>, §136b).
 Flax was a highly valued crop that yielded fibre for the manufacture of linen.
 The fibre is obtained by soaking the stalks to the point of putrefaction (retting) and drying them again for around two years.
 Before the whitish fibres within the stalks can be removed, the flax has to be combed to straighten it  (Wilkinson 1998, 61f.).
-It is possible that the <span dir="rtl">רָצוּצּ</span> <span dir="rtl">קָנֶה</span>  ‘crushed stalk’ of Isa 42:3 designates flax at the next production stage,

-The second stage in the process of preparing the flax stems for spinning is the beating or bruising of the plants to separate the fibres from the wooden parts of the stem (G. Vogelsang-Eastwood, in: <i>AEMT</i>, 271; cf. Dalman, <i>AuS</i>, Bd.
+It is possible that the <span dir="rtl">רָצוּצּ</span> <span dir="rtl">קָנֶה</span>  ‘crushed stalk’ of Isa 42:3 designates flax at the next production stage, 'The second stage in the process of preparing the flax stems for spinning is the beating or bruising of the plants to separate the fibres from the wooden parts of the stem' (G. Vogelsang-Eastwood, in: <i>AEMT</i>, 271; cf. Dalman, <i>AuS</i>, Bd.
 5, 27).